*** SPECIAL NEWS ***

 We are pleased to offer SARS-CoV-2 (COVID-19) ANTIBODY SCREENING along with ASK.

-If you chose to opt-in, this study will also be able to detect the presence of antibodies in your child's blood sample to determine if your child has been infected with the novel coronavirus, SARS-CoV-2 (COVID-19).
-Your child's ASK blood sample can be tested to determine if SARS-CoV-2 antibodies are present; no additional blood is required.
+If you chose to opt-in, this study will also be able to test if your child has had COVID-19 infection in the past.
+The test can detect in your child’s blood the presence of antibodies the body made against the COVID-19 virus.
+Keep in mind that the antibody test cannot tell if your child has COVID-19 virus today.
 Participation in this part of the study will help determine how many children in our community already had COVID-19 infections, including those that could have had mild or no symptoms.

-This part of the study is voluntary and you do not need to participate in the SARS-CoV-2 antibody test to participate in ASK.
+This part of the study is optional and you do not need to participate in the SARS-CoV-2 antibody test to participate in ASK.

 Please reschedule your appointment and do NOT come in if, within the past 14 days, the research participant or any member of the household or close contact who has had: